MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 > [!TIP]
 > This approach often gives a good balance of all of the architectural concerns.
 If you aren't sure which approach to select, start with this type of deployment.

-Adding cross-region backups to a zone redundant deployment model has the following effects on your architectural concerns:
+Adding cross-region backups to a zone-redundant deployment model has the following effects on your architectural concerns:

 | Architectural Pillar | Impact |
 |-|-|